odkr/pandoc-zotxt.lua/README.rst

     make test

 There is also a test for using Zotero item IDs as citation keys.
-But since item IDs are particular to the datebase used, you need to adapt this test yourself.
+But since item IDs are particular to the database used, you need to adapt this test yourself.
 Have a look at ``key.md``, ``key-is.html`` and ``key-should.html`` in ``test``.
 Once you've adapted those to your database, you can run the test by::